 LPL encodes lipoprotein lipase, which is expressed in heart, muscle, and adipose tissue.
 LPL functions as a homodimer, and has the dual functions of triglyceride hydrolase and ligand/bridging factor for receptor-mediated lipoprotein uptake.
 Severe mutations that cause LPL deficiency result in type I hyperlipoproteinemia, while less extreme mutations in LPL are linked to many disorders of lipoprotein metabolism. [provided by RefSeq, Jul 2008]

 GeneCards Summary for LPL Gene

 LPL (Lipoprotein Lipase) is a Protein Coding gene.
 Diseases associated with LPL include Hyperlipoproteinemia, Type I and Hyperlipidemia, Familial Combined, 3.
-Among its related pathways are triacylglycerol biosynthesis and Signaling by GPCR.
+Among its related pathways are Statin Pathway and Metabolism of water-soluble vitamins and cofactors.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and carboxylic ester hydrolase activity.
 An important paralog of this gene is LIPG.

 UniProtKB/Swiss-Prot Summary for LPL Gene